 Clear wires are suspended from hooks secured at the top of the display boards.
 Each wire typically has 1-3 fastenings that can be moved up and down depending on the size and configuration of the artwork.
 Pictures are then secured onto the fastenings by hooking the wire/string at the back of the artwork onto the fastenings and tightening the fixing into place.
 We would strongly recommend that exhibitors arrange a meeting with the events coordinator prior to exhibiting to familiarise themselves with the hanging system.

 Alternatively, you may want to use Command Strips for lighter items as detailed in the terms and conditions above.
 These must be purchased by the exhibitor.
 The Hive cannot provide assistance in set up or breakdown of exhibitions.

-Exhibition layout (examples only):

-Orange – Display Boards

-Blue – indicates exhibition space (not boards)